sSharonV/Flare-On-Walkthroughs/2014/CH_4/README.md

 ---

-## Step 3: Extracting and Deobfuscating the JavaScript
+## Step 3: Extracting and Deobfuscating the JS

 1. Now, we extract the obfuscated JavaScript content and attempt to deobfuscate it:
     - Dump the content of object **6** with the following command: